akiidjk/CookieFarm/README.md

 # CookieFarm

-**CookieFarm** is a Attack/Defense CTF framework inspired by DestructiveFarm, developed by the Italian team **ByteTheCookies**.
+**CookieFarm** is a Attack/Defense CTF framework inspired by DestructiveFarm, developed by the Italian team **ByteTheCookie**.
 What sets CookieFarm apart is its hybrid Go+Python architecture and "zero distraction" approach: **Your only task: write the exploit logic!**

 The system automatically handles exploit distribution, flag submission, and result monitoring, allowing you to focus exclusively on writing effective exploits.